5 minute read.Last Modified 2022-12-02 13:57 EST

 The TrueNAS web interface lets users save debugging information to a text file.

 After generating the debug file, TrueNAS prompts you to download it to your local system and saves a copy in

-Jira provides a secure area for uploading files with sensitive information like a system debug.
+Jira provides a public facing area for files that do not require privacy.
+There is also a secure, developer only, area for uploading files with sensitive information like a system debug.